-Changes of Benefit Provision
+Changes from Prior Valuation

-The June 30, 2022 Actuarial Valuation reflects numerous changes to the actuarial assumptions as a result of an experience analysis completed since the June 30, 2021 Actuarial Valuation.
-In addition, two changes in actuarial methods have been implemented since the prior valuation.
+The June 30, 2023, actuarial valuation reflects no changes to the plan provisions or actuarial methods and one change to the actuarial assumptions from the June 30, 2022, actuarial valuation.

 The details of the changes since the last valuation are as follows:

-Changes of Benefit Provision
+Benefit Provision Changes

-During the 2022 Legislative Session no significant SDRS benefit changes were made and gaming enforcement agents became Class B Public Safety Members.
+During the 2023 legislative session, no significant SDRS benefit changes were made and emergency medical services personnel prospectively became Class B public safety members.